dphfox/tiniest/README.md

 - Pretty-formatted summaries of reports with emoji, Unicode, and colour
 - Benchmark how long tests run for with your own time source

+### Planned

+- Snapshots with your own serialiser
+- Test discovery with your own IO system
+- Offending line snippers with your own IO system

 ## Usage

 Require `tiniest` in any runtime you like, then use its functions: